Connect with us

 The government, which plans to build a 10,000km road network in the next three years, will provide 30 per cent of the funds, with the balance financed by commercial banks with repayment done over 10 years.

-“The financing models are being completed and the contractors are expected to be on site by end of March when the construction is scheduled to start,” Infrastructure PS John Mosonik said last week.
+“The financing models are being completed and the contractors are expected to be on-site by the end of March when the construction is scheduled to start,” Infrastructure PS John Mosonik said last week.

 Under this programme, 2,000km of small roads will be built this fiscal year.
 In the 2015/2016 year, 3,000km made up of 80 per cent small roads and 20 per cent highways will be completed, whereas in the 2016/2017 year 5,000km, 80 per cent of which will be small roads and 20 per cent highways, will be delivered.